HaithamLeo/accessibility-ui/README.md

 ---

-Empower everyone to navigate your site comfortably with accessibility-ui—no setup required.
+Empower everyone to navigate your site comfortably with react-a11y-kit no setup required.